kyma-project/telemetry-manager/docs/user/integration/opentelemetry-demo/README.md

 ### Preparation

-1. Export your Namespace as a variable.
-Replace the `{namespace}` placeholder in the following command and run it:
+1. Export your namespace as a variable with the following command:

     ```bash
-    export K8S_NAMESPACE="{namespace}"
+    export K8S_NAMESPACE="otel"
     ```

 1. If you haven't created a Namespace yet, do it now: